 Fear has the power to grip us to the point of making us believe we are powerless.
-Our response to fearful situations reveals our power level and our level of vision clarity provided by our life lenses that we learned at over the past two weeks.
+Our response to fearful situations reveals our power level and our level of vision clarity provided by our life lenses.
+Which we have learned about over the past two weeks.
 I know this all too well.
 I vividly remember the day I was gripped by fear in a way I had never experienced.

 It was a beautiful Summer day in Germany, we woke up that July morning to news of fresh snow fall on the mountain we would be exploring, the Zugspitze.
 We took the train up the mountain with great anticipation of the fun and beauty that was before us.
 The train alone was exciting for the kids, who were 10, 7,and 6 years old at the time.
 They were excited to see snow since we had just moved to Germany from the state of Georgia.
 We were not disappointed.
-Everyone was able to walk in the snow and through snowballs, it was joyous.
+Everyone was able to walk in the snow and through icy snowballs, it was joyous.
 Then my husband spotted his reason for making the journey— the summit.
 He wanted to climb the rock face and touch the cross at the summit.
 I gladly supported him.
 The children and I remained on the safety of the observation deck where we could enjoy the view as Daddy made his climb and take pictures to record his triumphant accomplishment.
-He returned to us so excited and he wanted to take our oldest with him.
+He returned to us with his contagious excitement.
+Then announced he wanted to share the experience with our our oldest daughter.
 Reluctantly, I let her go.
 I was trying to convince myself to trust that this was a good decision.
 I’m married to a natural risk taker and adventure seeker, unlike myself, and our measure of safe is determined on far different scales.

-Then it was time for me to release my baby boy to this adventure.
+I allowed myself to briefly be caught up in the celebration before the reality set in.
+I had to now release my baby boy to this adventure.
 You would think at this point my trust would have been greater since there were two successfully completed trips.
 Rather than trust my husband and the Lord I continued to look through my clouded lenses of fear.
 The view of what I believed to be true— this was dangerous and my husband is not recognizing the serious hazards he is exposing our children too without any safety equipment.
-I just knew the other side was even more dangerous than the side I could see.
-I wanted to have control but I wasn’t in control.
+From my perspective, I just knew the other side was even more dangerous than the side I could see.
+I wanted to have control, but I wasn’t in control.

 Looking back I can see that I was living in low battery mode since we were busy moving overseas and trying to get some exploring done as a family before my husband’s unit deployed.
 I was fortunate to have a few moments to myself let alone find time for a regular quiet time and my prayer life was sporadic as well.
 My focus was not on my daily relationship with the Lord leading to my blurry vision that opened the door to fear.
 I missed out on experiencing the exhilarating moment of the Zugspitze summit as a family because I forgot to recharge my night vision goggles(NVG’s) and they lost there power.
 If I had them powered up they would have helped me look at life from God’s perspective—-to live life unafraid of mere mortals.
 A life lived with God in focus and the world slightly blurred.